MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 -   **Threat detection:** Are there suspicious activities threatening your cloud environment?

      Receive real-time notifications for any policy violation or activity threshold via text message or email.
-By applying machine learning algorithms [!INCLUDE[Adallom](../Token/Adallom_md.md)] enables you to detect behavior that could indicate that a user is misusing data.
+By applying machine learning algorithms Cloud App Security enables you to detect behavior that could indicate that a user is misusing data.

 ## How to control risk
  Follow this process to control risk with policies: